-Fetal Alcohol Exposure in Adopted and Foster Children
+Fetal Alcohol Exposure in Adopted Children

 Exposure to alcohol in the first trimester is particularly toxic, and unfortunately this is often before many women realize they are pregnant.
 Alcohol consumption is almost universal in some cultures, rare in others.
 Though the Former Soviet Union (FSU) has a high prevalence of alcohol consumption, drinking during pregnancy is now being reported in referrals from other countries.
 History of drinking on the other hand is often not known or simply not documented.